The Real Reason Facebook Changed Its Name

 At the beginning of last decade, the star venture capitalist Marc Andreessen made waves with his prediction that software would eat the world, and so it has—to a point.
 But there is only so much of the physical world for software to eat, especially as long as the primary access portals are confined to rectangular screens that can be entered just at certain times, and sometimes the physical world proves resistant to digestion.

 Smart cities went bust.
 The dream of big data proved dubious, diffuse, and ultimately, dead.
-The app-based “Uber for X” model is as we speak collapsing under the weight of never-arrived profitability and its reliance on labor exploitation.
+The app-based “Uber for X” model is, as we speak, collapsing under the weight of never-arrived profitability and its reliance on labor exploitation.
 And the social-media stalwarts are stagnating: Growth is down not just for Facebook’s flagship social-media app, but for the once-impervious Instagram.
 It’s down for Twitter and Snapchat too.

 Meanwhile, the most important part of the hardware market, smartphone sales, has fallen flat for years.